discordjs/guide/guide/commando/README.md

 client.on('error', console.error);
 ```

-This will send a message to your console when the bot is ready, and set the bots playing status to "with Commando".
+This will send a message to your console when the bot is ready, and set the bot's playing status to "with Commando".
 You can set both to whatever you wish.

 Last but certainly not least, log the bot in.